Phenomenology of

 Each of these two theories is defined in terms of interacting, massless

 gauge fields subject to an infinite spacetime resolution.
-In a (Euclidean) thermodynamical formulation, apart from the
+In a (Euclidean) thermodynamical formulation and at sufficiently high temperatures,

 limit of zero coupling only, nonpropagating solutions (calorons) exist at

-upon deformation through inelastic scattering with the propagating modes.
-In a
+upon deformation through inelastic scattering with propagating modes.
+More specifically, in a

-temporarily generates a nontrivial holonomy and thus a pair of a magnetic monopole and its
+given caloron, a nontrivial holonomy is generated which implies a manifest pair of a magnetic monopole and its

 is lifted together with a departure from trivial holonomy.
-Notice that BPS saturated
+Notice that also BPS saturated

 configurations of topological charge modulus |Q|=1, which are of nontrivial